Robbery suspect from Springdale held on $500,000 bond

 Joshua Robinson, a Benton County deputy prosecutor, filed a motion to revoke Brown's bond after his January arrest.

 She set a $250,000 cash only bond for Brown.
-He did not report to the jail and a warrant for his arrest was issued.
+He didn't report to the jail, and a warrant for his arrest was issued.

 Brown was recently arrested in eastern Arkansas.